discordx-ts/discordx/docs/src/general/sharding.md

 Discord.js has stated

-`Sharding is only necessary at 2,500 guilds—at that point, Discord will not allow your bot to login without sharding.
+"*Sharding is only necessary at 2,500 guilds—at that point, Discord will not allow your bot to login without sharding.
 With that in mind, you should consider this when your bot is around 2,000 guilds, which should be enough time to get this working.
 Contrary to popular belief, sharding itself is very simple.
 It can be complex depending on your bot's needs, however.
 If your bot is in a total of 2,000 or more servers, then please continue with this guide.
-Otherwise, it may be a good idea to wait until then.`
+Otherwise, it may be a good idea to wait until then.*"

 However if you are curious you may continue to read this doc!
 But don't worry about sharding until 2,000 guilds.
 Focus on building a quality bot as sharding adds more complexity.